 If you are applying for a practitioner registration, you will need to fill out a DEA form 224 initially and then a DEA form 224a every time there after to renew the DEA registration.

 Application tip 1: In section 4 of the 225 application, the State License Number only applies to you if you have a license to prescribe pharmaceuticals.
 If you do not have this license, leave the first entry blank.
 In addition, the state of Colorado does not issue State Controlled Substance Licenses so the second entry in section 4 needs to be left blank.

 Application tip 2: In section 6 of the 225 application, if you are a UCD researcher you are exempt from having to pay the application fee.
 As such, you need to do the following to receive this exemption: 1) check the box to claim the exemption and 2) enter the contact information for the dean of your department.

-Once you obtain your DEA license, you must register with UCD's Reverse Distributor Program, by sending a copy of the license via fax (303-724-0388) or email to the Environmental Health and Safety Department (EHS) — ATTN: Reverse Distributor Program.
+Once you obtain your DEA license, you must register with UCD's Reverse Distributor Program, by emailing a copy of the registration to EHS — ATTN: Reverse Distributor Program.